top of page

 What happens after the appointment?

-If the OH specialist needs further information from your GP or specialist they will discuss this with you at the time.
+If your OH specialist needs more information from your GP or consultant, they’ll discuss this with you first.
 We will never seek this information without your consent.

 In the meantime...